bitnami/charts/bitnami/mastodon/README.md

 ## Upgrading

+### To 8.0.0

+This major updates the PostgreSQL subchart to its newest major, 16.0.0, which uses PostgreSQL 17.x.
+Follow the [official instructions](https://www.postgresql.org/docs/17/upgrading.html) to upgrade to 17.x.

 ### To 7.0.0

 This major updates the Redis&reg; subchart to its newest major, 20.0.0.
 [Here](https://github.com/bitnami/charts/tree/main/bitnami/redis#to-2000) you can find more information about the changes introduced in that version.